Industry-Specific Exposures = Increased Cyber Risk in Healthcare

 - File medical claims with insurers

-Many healthcare providers are allowing Bring Your Own Device (BYOD) policies.
-Survey data suggests over 80% of healthcare providers allow their doctors, nurses, and other medical staff members to bring their own mobile devices to work.
-While this practice brings convenience and even efficiency to the healthcare industry, it also brings increased cyber risk.
+Many healthcare providers have Bring Your Own Device (BYOD) policies.
+Survey data suggests that over 80% of healthcare providers allow their doctors, nurses, and other medical staff members to bring their own mobile devices to work.
+While this practice certainly encourages convenience for healthcare workers, it also means increased cyber risk.

-BYOD policies are a serious healthcare cyber risk because they increase the access points for criminals to steal data.
-In 2013, AHMC Healthcare in California lost over 700,000 patients’ data when two laptops were stolen.
+BYOD policies are a serious healthcare cyber risk because they increase the number of access points available to criminals.
+In 2013, AHMC Healthcare Inc. in California lost over 700,000 patients’ data when two laptops were stolen.
 Horizon Healthcare in New Jersey experienced a similar incident when two laptops were stolen from their Newark offices, exposing as many as 690,000 patient records.
-In both cases, the stolen laptops were password protected but not encrypted.
+In both cases, the stolen laptops were password-protected but not encrypted.

 Cyber risk literacy is the best defense against the risks posed by BYOD policies.
 For this kind of exposure, ProWriters offers access to risk management and loss prevention services.
-These services include preventative measures, educational materials, and cybersecurity tools from the top vendors is risk management—all designed to prevent a breach from occurring.
-These services limit the risk of BYOD policies without comprising many of the benefits they bring to healthcare organizations.
+These services include preventative measures, educational materials, and cyber security tools from the top vendors in risk management.
+These services limit the risk of BYOD policies, without comprising many of the benefits they bring to healthcare organizations.

 Data breaches in the healthcare industry are extremely costly, even relative to other data breaches.
-The 2018 Ponemon Institute and IBM Security Cost of a Data Breach Study found that healthcare data breaches are the most expensive to mitigate of any industry.
-The cost per stolen record in the healthcare industry is $408, nearly three times higher than the cross-industry average of $148 per record.
+The 2019 Ponemon Institute and IBM Security Cost of a Data Breach Study found that healthcare data breaches are the most expensive to mitigate, compared to any other industry.
+Data breaches cost the healthcare sector an average of $6.5 million, which is upwards of 60% more than all other sectors.

-To help with these costs, ProWriters offers access to broad and comprehensive Cyber coverage.
-The competitive policies we offer cover the most expensive aspects of a breach by including features like crisis management.
-This covers the cost to retain a public relations firm and can significantly reduce the impact of post-breach advertising costs to the organization.
+To help with these costs, ProWriters offers access to broad and comprehensive cyber coverage.
+The competitive policies we offer cover the most expensive aspects of a breach by including special features—like crisis management.
+Crisis management covers the cost to retain a public relations firm and can significantly reduce the financial toll of post-breach PR costs.
 In addition, policies include coverages for: